edusporto/hipo-cpu/README.md

 ## Loading programs

 Right click the RAM in Logisim and select the option to load content.
-There are tests programs in the `tests` directory.
+There are test programs in the `tests` directory.